Land Conservation

 Over the last decade, our grant funding has helped to conserve more than 20,000 acres of protected, forested land at the source of rivers and streams in rural and suburban areas.

-While our investment in land conservation will be more limited than it has been over the past decade, we will be seizing on unique regional opportunities to conserve land that has a specific value – ecological, recreational, or resilience related – for residents of the region.
-We recognize that there are many ways that organizations and communities can contribute to advancing this objective and are looking for Philadelphians’ best ideas about how to accomplish it.
+Through Foundation support for the work of OSI, we will be seizing on unique regional opportunities to conserve land that has a specific value – ecological, recreational, or resilience related – for residents of the region.

 We measure our progress through grantee reporting of acres conserved.